So how did my forward head posture damage my facet joints? Well, this is an interesting story that I shall reveal when I progress with the article.

 Well, no one wants a damaged cervical spine just because you forgot to maintain optimal head and neck posture.

-So, my advice to everyone reading my article is to do everything possible (in your hands) to maintain optimal head posture.
+So, my advice to everyone reading my article is to do everything possible (in your hands) to learn how to fix forward head posture fast.